ritwikvashistha/utrustworthy/README.md

-This repo contains the codes, images and datasets for the paper - `U-Trustworthy Models.
+This repo contains the codes, figures and datasets for the paper - `U-Trustworthy Models.
 Reliability, Competence, and Confidence in Decision-Making`.

 ## Abstract: